pkp24/TPT2/Museum_Auto_Upgrader/README.md

 1. Place the gems you will upgrade into your equipped area
 2. Set what your Max Buy Level will be in the Museum_Auto_Buyer.
 (Will not buy gems higher than that)
 3. Set what your Max Craft Level will be in the Museum_Auto_Buyer.
 (Will not craft higher than that)
+4. Change "Repeat" if you want the process to try upgrading again (Keep it overnight)
-4. Press m while in the museum and let it roll.
+5. Press m while in the museum and let it roll.

 Use https://github.com/Xenos6666/TPT2_scripts/tree/modular_V2/common/execution_stack with it to save yourself hours.